-A final response is simply to reject rational nature as the touchstone of moral considerability.
-This is the kind of direct argument that utilitarians have traditionally made.
-They argue that the truly morally important feature of beings is unappreciated when we focus on personhood or the rational, self-reflective nature of humans, or the relation a being stands in to such nature, or being the subject of a life.
+Using rational nature or cognitive capacities as the touchstone of moral considerability misses an important fact about animals, human and nonhuman.
+Our lives can go better or worse for us.
+Utilitarians have traditionally argued that the truly morally important feature of beings is unappreciated when we focus on personhood or the rational, self-reflective nature of humans, or the relation a being stands in to such nature, or being the subject of a life, or being legal persons.
 What is really important, utilitarians maintain, is the promotion of happiness, or pleasure, or the satisfaction of interests, and the avoidance of pain, or suffering, or frustration of interests.
-Bentham, one of the more forceful defenders of this “sentientist” view of moral considerability, famously wrote:
+Bentham, one of the more forceful defenders of this sentientist view of moral considerability, famously wrote:

 When we encounter an animal in pain we recognize their claim on us, and thus beings who can suffer are morally considerable.